bhaaskara/Kubernetes/HELM/Helm_Concepts.md

 mytestchart/                       # Directory with Chart name
 ├── Chart.yaml                     # A YAML file containing information about the chart
 ├── charts                         # Dir Contains sub charts/Dependencies
-├── templates                      # upon which helm install ation (directory of templates that, when combined with values, will generate valid Kubernetes manifest files.)
+├── templates                      # upon which helm install action (directory of templates that, when combined with values, will generate valid Kubernetes manifest files.)
 │   ├── NOTES.txt                  # Contents will be displayed upon chart installation
 │   ├── _helpers.tpl               # contains the templates
 │   ├── deployment.yaml